zezekim/ramil.org/README.md

 # ramil.org

-Personal portfolio site for **Ramil Sususco** — an AI-native developer.
+Personal portfolio site for **Ramil** — an AI-native developer.
 A single-page, dark "terminal/cyberpunk" experience that showcases production systems, client work, and tools, built with the Next.js App Router.